 2. Generating and Sending Invoices

-- Clearly state payment terms and due dates.
+- Clearly define the payment deadlines and terms.

 3. Tracking Payments and Follow-Ups